Slavery at American colleges and universities: Barnard College

 The namesake of Barnard College, Frederick A. P. Barnard enslaved an unknown number of people, many of whose names are absent in official records.
 The women's college is named after him in part due to his support for coeducation of women and men.

-Sometime after he began working at the University of Alabama, Barnard began enslaving people.
-Some of these slaves would work as research assistants in his labs, including one named Sam, while others would serve as domestics in his home.
-During his time there, Barnard also allegedly sexually abused enslaved black women, a behavior tolerated by his peers on the faculty.
+Sometime after he began working at the University of Alabama, Barnard acquired enslaved persons.
+Some worked as research assistants in his labs, including one named Sam, while others served as domestic servants in his home.
+During his time in Alabama, Barnard also allegedly sexually abused enslaved black women, a behavior tolerated by his peers on the faculty.
 A list of other enslaved people associated with Barnard in Alabama included: "Little Mary", Morgan, Luna, Tom, and Johnson.
 Barnard described his 16 years at the University of Alabama as "some of the happiest and most fruitful years of his life".

 One of the people he enslaved, Jane, was assaulted in 1859 by a student while she was working for Barnard at the University of Mississippi.
 Barnard, who was away at the time of the assault, sought expulsion of the offending student by the university faculty.
 It is unclear whether Barnard's motivation for this was retributive justice for Jane or restitution for himself after the intrusion on his home and lost labor as Jane recovered.
-Jane did not get justice as her testimony was not deemed credible according to Mississippi law, and the faculty did not expel her assailant.
-This incident created a wedge between Barnard and the rest of the university establishment, leading to his eventual departure - in which he left much of his property, including his slaves, behind.
+Jane did not get justice since her testimony was not deemed credible according to Mississippi law, and the faculty did not expel her assailant.
+This incident created a wedge between Barnard and the rest of the university establishment, leading to his eventual departure – in which he left much of his property, including his slaves, behind.

-Barnard was not perceived fondly by his colleagues at universities in the South, an antipathy motivated in large part by his Northern upbringing.
+Barnard colleagues at universities in the South, viewed him with suspicion in large part due to his Northern upbringing.
 Despite being a slaveowner, he was often suspected by his peers of having sympathies for the abolitionist cause.
 In response to claims of being an abolitionist sympathizer, Barnard continually reiterated his support for the South and for the institution of slavery.
 However, upon his return to the North during the Civil War, Barnard published an open letter to Abraham Lincoln in which he affirmed loyalty to the Union and defended past pro-slavery statements as necessary political strategy.
-The explanation provided in the letter to President Lincoln does not at all provide resolution to the controversial issue of Barnard's owning of slaves during his tenure at the University of Alabama.